quickwit-oss/quickwit/README.md

   - Security (TLS, authentication, RBAC)
   - [and more...](ROADMAP.md)

 # 🔎 Uses & Limitations
 | :white_check_mark: &nbsp; When to use                                                  	| :x: &nbsp; When not to use                                       	|
 |--------------------------------------------------------------	|--------------------------------------------------------------	|
 | Your documents are immutable: application logs, system logs, access logs, user actions logs, audit trail  (logs), etc.                    	| Your documents are mutable.   	|
 | Your data has a time component.
 Quickwit includes optimizations and design choices specifically related to time. | You need a low-latency search for e-commerce websites.               	|
 | You want a full-text search in a multi-tenant environment.     	| You provide a public-facing search with high QPS.	|
-| You want to index directly from Kafka. | You want to re-score documents at query time.
+| You want to index directly from Kafka / Kinesis. | You want to re-score documents at query time.
 | You want to add full-text search to your ClickHouse cluster.
 | You ingest a tremendous amount of logs and don't want to pay huge bills.                                                             	|
 | You ingest a tremendous amount of data and you don't want to waste your precious time babysitting your cluster.

 # ⚡ Getting Started

 Quickwit compiles to a single binary and we provide [various ways to install it](https://quickwit.io/docs/get-started/installation).
 The easiest is to run the command below from your preferred shell: